Credential Stuffing: What it is and How to Stop it

 2. Reduction in business risk exposure with a 48-hour remediation guarantee.

-3. Rapid remediation of attacks while maintaining a completely user-centric approach.
+3. Rapid remediation of bot attacks while maintaining a completely user-centric approach.

 4. Always-on monitoring and optimization of the partner’s traffic for an ever-vigilant protection.

-5. Commitment to work closely with our partners and help them confidently stand up to the challenge of credential stuffing attacks.
+5. Commitment to work closely with our partners and help them confidently stand up to the challenge of cyber threats.